Stoxum/casinocoin-dev-portal/content/tutorial-paychan.md

         }
     }

 If the response shows `"signature_verified": true` then the claim's signature is genuine.
-The payee must **also** confirm that the channel has enough CSC available to honor the claim.
-To do this, the payee makes an [`account_channels` request](reference-casinocoind.html#account-channels) to confirm the most recent validated state of the payment channel.
+The payee must **also** confirm that the channel has enough STM available to honor the claim.
+To do this, the payee makes an [`account_channels` request](reference-stoxumd.html#account-channels) to confirm the most recent validated state of the payment channel.

 Request: